 4J Studios has continued developing Minecraft, releasing the latest version, Minecraft Swift Edition, for the Nintendo Switch in 2017.

 “Minecraft is an amazing phenomenon, probably the biggest games franchise in the world today, and we’re so fortunate to be able to work on it here in Scotland.
 We don’t see any limits to the growth of Minecraft, so that continues on a pace,” says Chris.

 “That success has allowed us as technology entrepreneurs to start investing in other things.
-We’re currently developing a new centre which will be the new 4J Studios headquarters here in Dundee, but we’ve created space for other businesses - highly likely to be other technology and digital businesses.
-This will encourage businesses to come and locate in Dundee, and it will create an amazing, symbiotic environment for us to grow and flourish there.
+We’re currently developing a new centre which will be the new 4J Studios headquarters here in Dundee, but we’ve created space for other businesses.
+This will encourage businesses to come and locate in Dundee, and it will create an amazing, symbiotic environment for us to grow and flourish there."

-“And we’re now investing and taking an active part in other businesses that are growing here in Scotland.
+“We’re now investing and taking an active part in other businesses that are growing here in Scotland.
 One of the major investments we’ve taken is a company called TVSquared in Edinburgh, which is completely redefining the world of analytics within television advertising.
-We think those kinds of businesses are going to be the future success of digital media here in the country.”
+We think those kinds of businesses are going to be the future success of digital media here in the country,” says Chris.